tandrewnichols/grunt-test-matrix/README.md

 #### global

 Prefix the beginning of the command with the global npm binary path.
 Default true.
-Note that `grunt` is added to the command you pass in, so changing this to `false` will probably make grunt explode, unless you have a local copy of grunt in your root directory.
+Set to `false` to use a local copy of grunt (i.e. `./node_modules/.bin/grunt`).

 #### install